Sophos Recommendations - Cybersecurity Best Practices

 According to the Sophos Ransomware Report 2022, 73% of IT managers surveyed were able to restore encrypted data through their backups after a cyberattack.

 It is strongly recommended to encrypt backups.
-This not only serves to protect against ransomware attacks, where data is encrypted to extort ransom, but also to protect against data theft.
-Attackers could try to steal sensitive data to later blackmail the company with the threat of publishing this data.
-Encrypting backups thus represents an important barrier that makes access to the data significantly more difficult.
+This not only helps protect against Ransomware attacks, where data is encrypted to extort a ransom, but also against data theft.
+Attackers may try to steal sensitive data and later blackmail the company by threatening to publish it.
+Encrypting backups therefore creates an important barrier that makes access to the data significantly more difficult.

 It is equally important to store backups offline and off-site.
 This protects against physical damage from natural disasters or burglaries and ensures that the necessary data can always be accessed in crisis situations.